 UK Youth Parliament (National Youth Agency)

-The UK Youth Parliament is made up of more than 300 young people elected as Members of Youth Parliament (MYPs) to represent the views of their peers.
+The UK Youth Parliament is made up of more than 300 young people.
+They are elected as Members of Youth Parliament (MYPs) to represent the views of other young people.
 The National Youth Agency currently runs the UK Youth Parliament.